Canola Oil vs Coconut oil - Which is healthier?

 Neurological Health

 Studies have shown that coconut oil improves cognitive functions in patients with Alzheimer’s disease.
-MCT metabolism leads to ketone bodies production, which can potentially serve as an alternative energy source and compensate for the lack of glucose utilization in the brain and stop the progression of neural death occurring in Alzheimer’s disease.
+MCT metabolism leads to ketone body production, which can potentially serve as an alternative energy source and compensate for the lack of glucose utilization in the brain and stop the progression of neural death occurring in Alzheimer’s disease.
 Coconut oil has significantly improved orientation and language-construction areas of the brain (43, 44, 45, 46).

 Another study on rats and their offspring has shown that a maternal high-fat diet enriched with canola oil can lead to neurodevelopmental issues in the offspring (48).